 1 cup mild salsa or tomatoes

-Optional toppings: avocado, guacamole, sour cream, black olives, cilantro, cooked meat, like shredded beef or chicken.
+Optional toppings: avocado, guacamole, plant-yogurt, black olives, cilantro, seasoned shredded and dry-sauteed green jackfruit.

 1. Put black beans in bowl, fill bowl with water, and let soak overnight.